erin-n-gilbertson/3DGenome-diversity/README.md

 - scripts: other utility scripts
 - 3_in_silico_mutagenesis: scripts for in silico mutagenesis and subsequent 3d map prediction

-Do not hesitate to reach out with questions or comments on any aspect of this work: erin.gilbertson@ucsf.edu, tony@capralab.org.
+Do not hesitate to reach out with questions or comments on any aspect of this work: erin.gilbertson@yale.edu, tony@capralab.org.